AnonGuy/structure/docs/README.md

 * Usage of the Django web framework
 * Usage of the PostgreSQL Database Management System with Python
 * Usage of JavaScript graphing libraries such as D3.js
+* Use of the Dart standard library, and usage with Flutter

 ### Justification for Computational Method